soumik-shu/soumik-shu/README.md

 ## I am a Newbie Programmer!

+- Nothing Special
-- Background Character
+- Introvert
-- Lazy
+- Enjoy Coding

 ## Goal to achieve before the end of the first year:
 ❖ Make my comfort zone around 1300 rating in codeforces.